ministryofjustice/cloud-platform-how-out-of-date-are-we/README.md

 * `cloud-platform-reports-cronjobs/secrets.yaml` file containing Docker Hub credentials
 * `cloud-platform-reports/secrets.yaml` file defining the web application API key

-The web application API key is shared by both the web application and the cronjobs which post the report data.
-So the `cloud-platform-reports/secrets.yaml` file is used when deploying the `cloud-platform-reports-cronjobs` helm chart.
+The web application API key is required by both the web application and the cronjobs which post the report data.
+So the `cloud-platform-reports/secrets.yaml` file is also used when deploying the `cloud-platform-reports-cronjobs` helm chart.
+Equivalent secrets are created in both the `live-1/<web app>` and `manager/concourse-main` namespaces.

 ## Deploying

 ```
-make dev-deploy
+make deploy
 ```

 ## Updating

 ```
-make dev-upgrade
+make upgrade
 ```

-* Add git-crypt to this repo for the dockerhub-credentials secret
-* Use the chart version as the docker image version for all the docker images

 ## Data Storage